Qualien-C/Speech-Recognition/README.md

 # Speech-Recognition
 Speech Recognition using py

-✨It recognises your beautiful voice, and converts it into test.
+✨It recognises your beautiful voice, and converts it into text.

 🔥This can also be extended to make your own "Voice-Assistant"